legalpageorg/legalpage/README.md

 ## Done 🎉

-Congrats your legal page is now available at (might take a few miutes):
+Congrats your legal page is now available at (might take a few minutes):

 https://legalpage.org/YOUR-DOMAIN.COM